How to use Apps to track your Workouts | HotelGyms.com Blog

 Simply put, if you want to simplify your fitness, manage your workouts, and track your progress effectively, you need an app.

-Which App to choose?
+Which Fitness App to Choose?

 Okay.
 You understand the benefits of using a workout app and are on board to download one and set it up.
 The question is, which app should you pick?
-All five apps share similar features, and each can help you train effectively and make the most of your gym training.
-You would not make a mistake with any of them - however, there are some nuances you might prefer one workout app over the other.
-Let us dive into this:

-Hevy is the cheapest of this selection of apps, with a monthly subscription cost of only $3.99.
+Hevy is the cheapest of this selection of apps, with a monthly subscription cost of only $2.99.
 The app has slightly different features from Alpha Progression and Fitbod, but its simple interface makes it a joy to use.

 Fitbod, Freeletics, and Alpha Progression are more complex and useful for people who need to learn how to put together effective routines or prefer someone else do it for them.

-Our top five are Alpha Progression, Freeletics, Fitbod, FitOn, and Hevy.
 Let us make a quick on the social proof:

 Hevy (Best Workout Logger)

 One of the app's greatest features is workout logging.
 Putting together a workout takes only a couple of minutes, and logging your sessions happens in a few taps.
-Plus, the app is full of excellent features that set it apart from many competitors.
-Some notable options include:

 Fitbod (Best Workout Generator)

 Fitbod is slightly more popular than Strong and has a fantastic review profile.
-With nearly 187.000 reviews and a rating of 4.8/5 on the App Store, Fitbod has proven itself to be great among people.
-The app is still relatively new to Android, which explains the lower review count on Google Play.
+With a rating of 4.8/5 on the App Store, Fitbod has proven significant among people.

 Freeletics (Best Bodyweight Training App)